philippgille/ln-paywall/README.md

 Until the rise of cryptocurrencies, if you wanted to monetize your API (set up a paywall), you had to:

-1. Use a centralized service (like PayPal) or bank
+1. Use a centralized service (like PayPal)
     - Can shut you down any time
     - High fees
     - Your API users need an account
     - Can be hacked
 2. Keep track of your API users (keep accounts and their API keys in some database)
     - Privacy concerns
-    - Data breaches
+    - Data breaches / leaks
 3. Charge for a bunch of requests, like 10.000 at a time, because real per-request payments weren't possible

 With cryptocurrencies in general some of those problems were solved, but with long confirmation times and per-transaction fees a real per-request billing was still not feasable.